 How Dangerous Is Asbestos?

-Until health concerns led to banning some uses of asbestos, companies widely used it in the United States.
+Until health concerns led to banning some uses of asbestos, companies widely used asbestos materials in the United States.
 Asbestos is a mineral that withstands heat, electricity, and corrosion.
 As a result, insulation, construction materials, brakes, and many more products contain it.
-When materials containing asbestos get disturbed or damaged, asbestos fibers get released into the air and people can inhale or ingest them, contributing to serious health risks.
+When materials containing asbestos get disturbed or damaged, tiny asbestos fibers get released into the air and people can inhale or ingest them, contributing to serious health risks.

-The symptoms of asbestos-related diseases generally appear after a long period, so it is often too late for treatment once they have received a diagnosis.
 If you suffer from a serious health condition caused by asbestos, an experienced asbestos attorney in Chicago can seek financial compensation for your medical bills and other losses.

 What Is Asbestos?